VitalyBesk/sporty/README.md

 ##  Getting Started:
 This section outlines the requirements and steps to set up and run the Sports Leagues App locally, as well as how to build and deploy it.
+You can view the deployed project live at: https://vitalybesk.github.io/sporty/
 ## Requirements:

 `Node.js (LTS version recommended, 20.x)